Financial-Times/upp-provisioners/README.md

  * Create an ElasticSearch Service using the specified CloudFormation template
  * Ensure an S3 bucket exists, and register it to the ES cluster
- * Restore the most recent backup in the S3 bucket, if one exists
+ * (Optionally) restore the most recent backup in the S3 bucket
  * Create or update appropriate CNAME records for the cluster

-The decommisioning process will:
+The decommissioning process will:

  * Take a backup of the cluster
  * Delete the cluster
- * Optionally delete the S3 bucket and DNS records (for full decommissioning)
+ * (Optionally) delete the S3 bucket for full decommissioning
+ * (Optionally) delete the CNAME records for full decommissioning

 ## Build
 The AWS ES provisioner is built as a Docker image: